 At the time of their marriage Isabella was eighteen and Ferdinand was sixteen.
 The Papal representative in Spain, Antonio Veneris, forged a document which made it possible for Ferdinand to marry his cousin.
 The document which made the marriage legal was signed in January 1469.
 Pope Alexander VI granted them the title of “Catholic Monarch.”

 With this marriage, Castile and Aragon were united into a formidable kingdom, jointly ruled by Isabella and Ferdinand.
-During their reign, the Nasrid kingdom of Granada was destroyed, the Reconquista was completed, Spain was aggressively Christianized and united, Columbus was sent on a voyage in which he made the discovery of a new world of fertile territory, gold, and slaves, the Americas, and the foundation of the Spanish Empire was laid.
-This marriage launched the Age of Imperialism which brought territory, slaves, and wealth to the imperialist nations and resulted in Europe marching far ahead of all other civilizations.
+During their reign, the Nasrid kingdom of Granada was destroyed, the Reconquista was completed, Spain was aggressively Christianized and united, and the foundation of the Spanish Empire was laid when Columbus was sent on a voyage in which he discovered a new world of fertile land, gold, silver, and slaves.

 From the point of view of Western history, the marriage of Isabella and Ferdinand is the most important one.
 Had they not married, then it is possible there would be no Western power today and history could have taken a different course.